shalforb/film_rec_API/readme.md

 \c film_rec_db;
 ```

-Create a user and set a passsword:
+Create a user and set a password:
 ```postgresql
 CREATE USER db_dev WITH PASSWORD '123456';
 ```

-Grant user priviliges:
+Grant user privileges:
 ```postgresql
 GRANT ALL PRIVILEGES ON DATABASE film_rec_db TO db_dev;
 ```